life-points/website/content/posts/2021-02-15-how-to-get-in-shape-without-spending-anything.md

 ---
-title: How to Get in Shape Without Spending Anything
+title: How To Get Fit Without Spending Anything
 date: '2021-02-15T21:13:03-05:00'
 featured_image: /images/bruno-nascimento-phigyugqpvu-unsplash.jpg
 tags:
   - Health
 draft: true
 ---
 At the start of this pandemic, baking cookies, bread, and muffins were my top priority, but as time went on, I went back to focusing on eating healthy and working out.
-What I realized after trial and error is how you can get in shape without spending anything.
+What I realized after trial and error is how you can get fit without spending anything.

-First, you need a reason why you want to get into shape.
+First, you need a reason why you want to get fit.
 For me, I was noticing groceries were getting harder to lift, shoveling was exhausting, and my energy as a mama was running low.
 What is your why behind working out?

 I was feeling all of this, but it wasn't until I noticed a good friend of mine posting about how she was working out that really made me get on the fitness bandwagon.
 I asked her what she was doing and she recommended, [Fit.like.krys](https://www.fitlikekrys.com/).
 I now follow her on [instagram](https://www.instagram.com/fit.like.krys/) and have done her free challenges two times.
 I am in the process of repeating her challenge again because it is that good.
-I honestly only work out 10 minutes each morning and follow her checklist.
+I honestly only work out 10 minutes each morning and follow her checklists.
 By following her workouts, I have become so much stronger and am now able to shovel our whole driveway, play tag with my son all day, and lift heavy things.
 I also lost weight, fit into my clothes better and just feel healthier overall.

 Another free workout is [Yoga with Adriene](https://yogawithadriene.com/).
 You can do her monthly workouts or find any video on her youtube page for a variety of topics.
 Her workouts help you to really focus on your mind, body, and spirit and finding what feels good for you.